joshlf/strip/README.md

 strip
 =====

-An reader which ignores custom byte sequences (golang)
+The strip package provides a wrapper for an io.Reader which ignores custom byte sequences.